Data Processing Agreement

 The Processor may only process the Personal Information for the purpose and in a manner that is necessary for providing the Service to the Controller and in accordance with this DPA or under specific written instructions from the Controller.

 In the event that the Processor believes that any instructions from the Controller violate Applicable Legislation, the Processor shall refrain from acting on such instructions and promptly notify the Controller and await amended instructions.

 The Processor shall maintain adequate security measures to ensure that the Personal Information is protected against destruction, modification and proliferation.
 The Processor shall further ensure that Personal Information is protected against unauthorized access and that access events are logged and traceable.

-The Processor shall ensure (i) that only authorized employees who need access to the Personal Information for the fulfilment of the Processor’s obligations under the Agreement have access to the Personal Information, (ii) that the authorized employees process the Personal Information only in accordance with this DPA and the Controller’s instructions and (iii) that each authorized employee is bound by a confidentiality undertaking towards the Processor in relation to the Personal Information.
+The Processor shall ensure (i) that only authorized employees who need access to the Personal Information for the fulfillment of the Processor’s rights and obligations under the Agreement have access to the Personal Information, (ii) that the authorized employees process the Personal Information only in accordance with this DPA and the Controller’s instructions and (iii) that each authorized employee is bound by a confidentiality undertaking towards the Processor in relation to the Personal Information.

 When the Controller has approved a Sub-Processor, the Controller may no longer object to such Sub-Processor.

 The Processor shall enter into a written agreement with every Sub-Processor to ensure that the personal data is only processed by the Sub-Processor for the purpose of providing the respective services to the Controller, in which each Sub-Processor undertakes obligations at least reflecting those undertaken by the Processor under this DPA.